material-components/material-components-ios/components/FlexibleHeader/README.md

 iOS 13 changed the behavior of the `contentInset` of a collection view by triggering a layout.
 This may affect your app if you have not yet registered cells for reuse yet.
-Our recomendation is to use view controller composition by making your collection view a child view controller.
-If this is not possible then ensuring your order of opperations has cells registered before setting the flexibleHeader's trackingScrollView.
+Our recomendation is to use view controller composition by making your collection view controller a child view controller.
+If this is not possible then ensure the correct order of operations by registering cell reuse identifiers before setting the Flexible Header's `trackingScrollView`.

 Step 2: **Forward UIScrollViewDelegate events to the Header View**.